hcrlab/push_pull/pr2_pick_perception/README.md

 Contains code for the perception side of the Amazon picking challenge.

 ## perception.launch
-This contains a launch file called perception.launch, which essentially starts the Kinect.
+This contains a launch file called perception.launch, which starts the Kinect, the fingertip sensor, and the shelf localization service.
-This should be modified to maybe start the laser tilt and do self-filtering if needed.

 ## Services
 ### Shelf localization